mirjak/draft-kuehlewind-shmoo-remote-fee/draft-kuehlewind-shmoo-remote-fee.md

 the registration procedure itself.

 It is not in scope for this document or the shmoo working group to make suggestions for changing the IETF's overall funding model.
-This is the responsibility of the LLC Board taking agreed principles like the one proposed in this document into account.
+This is the responsibility of the IETF LLC Board taking agreed principles like the one proposed in this document into account.

 # Considerations on Use and Misuse of a Free Participation Option

 This document does not provide specific requirements on when to use or not use the free option.
 The purpose of the free option is to enable everybody who is interested in participation to join meetings without the meeting fee imposing a financial barrier.
-These cases cannot be limited to a certain group, like students or "self-founded" participants, nor to any specific other restrictions like the number of meetings previously attended or previous level of involvement.
+These cases cannot be limited to a certain group, like students or "self-funded" participants, nor to any specific other restrictions like the number of meetings previously attended or previous level of involvement.
 The purpose is simply to maximise participation without barriers in order to make the standards process as open as possible.

-It is expected that participants who have financial support to use the regular registration option will do.
+It is expected that participants who have financial support to use the regular registration option will do so.
 Paying a registration fee is a way for their sponsor to support the sustainability of the IETF.
 For example, a higher late payment charge can be used to maximise this financial support.
 However, this document does not comment on the actual payment structure of the IETF meeting fee other than the requirement for a free option.
-The fee payment structure is set the by the LLC such that the viability of the IETF and the need of IETF participants to work productively within the IETF can be warranted.
+The fee payment structure is set the by the IETF LLC such that the viability of the IETF and the need of IETF participants to work productively within the IETF can be warranted.

 Aggregated data on the number and percentage of free registrations used should be published,